|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 The College of Health Professions exists to meet the ever-changing needs of society by preparing competent professionals from diverse backgrounds.
 The College fosters critical thinking, ethical behavior, life-long learning, and scholarship.

 Since its inception in 1966, the College has prepared well-rounded practitioners who are sensitive to patient/client needs and whose professional competence is built on a solid foundation of clinical theory, laboratory practice, and clinical fieldwork/internships.
-The College offers five undergraduate programs that include Communication Sciences, Health Information Management, Nursing, Public Health, and Therapeutic Recreation.
-(Effective July 1, 2005, the Department of Kinesiology will become part of the College of Health Professions.)
-Students graduating with a B.S. degree from Health Information Management, Nursing, Public Health, or Therapeutic Recreation meet the entry-level requirements of their professions and are qualified to take state and/or national examinations leading to certification or licensure in their fields.
+The College offers six undergraduate programs that include Communication Sciences, Health Information Management, Kinesiology, Nursing, Public Health, and Therapeutic Recreation.
+Students graduating with a B.S. degree from Health Information Management, Kinesiology, Nursing, Public Health, or Therapeutic Recreation meet the entry-level requirements of their professions and are qualified to take state and/or national examinations leading to certification or licensure in their fields.

 Return to menu

-Students may obtain further information about the procedures for undergraduate admission to the College of Health Professions by contacting the specific program in which they are interested, the College of Health Professions Undergraduate Advisor (215.204.6779), or the Dean’s Office (215.707.4800).
-Students can also visit the college’s web site at http://www.temple.edu/chp/
+Students may obtain further information about the procedures for undergraduate admission to the College of Health Professions by contacting the specific program in which they are interested, the College of Health Professions Undergraduate Advisor (215-204-6779), or the Dean’s Office (215-707-4800).
+Students can also visit the college’s website at www.temple.edu/chp/